 Statutory actuarial valuations are prepared periodically to determine the funding requirements of the Plan.
-In 2014, active members were required to contribute 11.50% (2013 - 11.15%) of the portion of their salaries covered by the CPP and 13.10% (2013 - 12.75%) of salaries above this level.
+Active members are required to contribute 11.50% of the portion of their salaries covered by the CPP and 13.10% of salaries above this level.
 Member contributions are matched by the Province and designated employers.
 In addition, the Funding Management Policy established by the co-sponsors provides procedures for the co-sponsors to determine contributions and benefits.